A day in the life of a Physiotherapist

 10:30am – 11:30am

 I arrive at the Kwinana office and say a quick hello to the admin staff and therapists.
 Kwinana is a busy office and I see a few of my colleagues darting into therapy rooms for speech and physiotherapy appointments.
 I grab one of the available desks and begin an equipment application for a customer with Spina Bifida who needs a new slide board.
-I work on the application for the next hour, attaching photos, assessment evidence and a quote obtained from a supplier, before sending it off to our Assistive Technology Team for approval.
+I work on the application, attaching photos, assessment evidence and a quote obtained from a supplier, before sending it off to our Assistive Technology Team for approval.
 The specialist team will review the application to ensure I have met all criteria before sending it to the NDIA for consideration.

 11:30am – 12:00pm